Site best viewed with

 Insert the 35mm negative

-backwards).
-This insures that the negative is in the same orientation
+is in the orientation

 Holder allows copying of